Slater & Zurz LLP is Always Here When You Need Us

 What the Dutch May Have Figured Out

-Technically, you cannot sue Uber if you are in an accident with one of their drivers because they are not considered employees.
+Technically, you cannot sue Uber if you are in an accident with one of its drivers because they are not considered employees.
 They are classified as independent contractors.

 And no matter who is at fault for an accident, insurance companies are still supposed to repair or replace vehicles.
-When there’s been an injury, or worse, caused by someone’s negligence that resulted in an accident, damages can be awarded to the injured party.
+When an injury, or worse, is caused by someone’s negligence that resulted in an accident, damages can be awarded to the injured party.

 Settlement Offers Can Be Tempting